-Is the FRITZ!Box in your home placed at a clearly visible location?
-Then a simple glance at the Info LED will tell you whether anyone called while you were out – and that's just one of the events the LED can signal.
-The FRITZ!Box 7590 offers a nice extra feature: If the LED lights are too bright for you, they can be dimmed and it can also adjust the brightness of the LEDs itself, adjusting to the surrounding light levels.
+Is the FRITZ!Box in your home in a place where you can see it?
+If so, a simple glance at the Info LED will let you know if someone called while you were out – and that's just one of the events the LED can signal.
+In additon, the FRITZ!Box 7590 offers a nice extra: If the LED lights are too bright for you, they can be dimmed and it can also adjust the brightness of the LEDs itself, adjusting to the surrounding light levels.
 You can turn this feature on or off whenever you want.

 In the FRITZ!Box user interface you can assign many different functions to the Info LED.
 Go to the "System" menu and select "Button and LEDs".
 The "'Info' Display" page will be opened.
 Here you can assign one of the following options to the Info LED.
 The LED is on or flashing green:

-- The free data volume / free online time is exhausted (LED flashing).
+- The free data volume / free online time is exhausted (LED flashes).

-- The wireless guest access or FRITZ! hotspot is enabled (LED on).
+- The wireless guest access or FRITZ! hotspot is enabled (LED lights up).

-- A device is registed with the wireless guest access (LED on).
+- A device is registed with the wireless guest access (LED lights up).

-- A device is connected via the LAN port (LED on).
+- A device is connected via the LAN port (LED lights up).

-- A device is connected to the USB port (LED on).
+- A device is connected to the USB port (LED lights up).

-- You have a message on the answering machine (LED on).
+- You have a message on the answering machine (LED lights up).

-- You have a new message on the answering machine, a missed call, or a new fax (LED flashing).
+- You have a new message on the answering machine, a missed call, or a new fax (LED flashes).

-- Do Not Disturb is enabled (LED on).
+- Do Not Disturb is enabled (LED lights up).